Venezuelan Photographer Bonnie Rodriguez

 At the moment I have a selfie online course that is very fun.
 It’s great to learn photography basic but in a relaxed way.

-For people who want to take their photography to the next level, every few month I make conference where I teach them how to understand their DSLR, composition, colour, editing and more.
+For people who want to take their photography to the next level, every few months I make conference where I teach them how to understand their DSLR, composition, color, editing and more.